BEFORE YOU GO...

 “Unfortunately, a number of issues are still outstanding so the FATF is concerned and has written that if these issues are not addressed, then the country will be moved to the blacklist,” he said.

-The Executive Director mentioned that the situation is inevitable as the addition to the grey list will mean that the whole world will become aware of Uganda’s challenges in addressing money laundering.
+The Executive Director mentioned that the situation is inevitable as the addition to the gray list will mean that the whole world will become aware of Uganda’s challenges in addressing money laundering.

 “Some people have already started feeling the impact especially international transactions which would take a day or two, are now taking a week or two.
 That process of scrutiny is beyond the normal scrutiny,” he said.